Can Your Employer Require You To Get A COVID-19 Vaccine?

 Still, to date, both government and private entities have been successful in mandating vaccines, thanks to the precedent set by the Supreme Court case Jacobson v.
 Massachusetts back in 1905, in which a Cambridge man did not want his mandated smallpox vaccine.
 However, the Supreme Court sided with the state, establishing that “there are times when the government can infringe on your rights to some extent to protect you and everyone else,” Ulrich explained.

 Another potential hurdle?
-“You might come up against discrimination laws if someone says I have a disability or a religious exemption,” Ulrich said.MORE NEWS: 6 Charged In NH Youth Detention Center Sex Abuse Probe
+“You might come up against discrimination laws if someone says I have a disability or a religious exemption,” Ulrich said.MORE NEWS: It Happens Here: Once A Guest, Roxbury Woman Now Runs Boston's Largest Food Pantry

 Patrick Curran, a Boston attorney specializing in employment issues, agreed.
 “There are administrative difficulties; there are potential liabilities that you have,” he told WBZ.
 Curran says he’s had several clients ask about mandating vaccines for their employees in recent weeks, but most have decided against the practice.
 “It’s become a very hot topic,” he said.